Saturday, 24 January 2026

 Alan borrowed a boat and Jayne, Alan, Doobie and I zoomed over to the uninhabited island.
 Doobie stood in the prow, her long hair flying in the wind.
 She looked like a film star and she knew it.

-As we explored the island Jane said sniffily, ‘If this was Greece there’d be a nice taverna round the corner.’
+As we explored the wild terrain Jane said sniffily, ‘If this was Greece there’d be a nice taverna round the corner.’

-I was impressed.
 Jayne had travelled all over before landing up in Australia and had reached unexplored places like Greece which was not visited by tourists because of ‘The Colonels’ and their military dictatorship.
+I didn't know what a 'taverna' was, although I could guess.

 I wandered around in borrowed plimsolls, not knowing quite what to do.
 I looked over the edge of the plateau and the reef fell away to bottomless blue.
 I thought I saw a shark cruising way down and stepped back hurriedly.

 Jayne and I wrote and distributed a satirical newsletter which we called ‘Lindeman Stinks’.
-Bob thought it was funny but gentle Scottish Lach (pronounced ‘Lock’) who ran the island was upset.
+Bob thought it was funny but Lach was apparently upset.
 I was upset that he was upset.
+He was a nice man.
 Didn’t he realise that ribbing was the way Australians showed affection?
 The more they liked you, the more they teased you.

 There was a song doing the rounds.
 George was the ringleader.